-WaPo: Mueller seeks to question Trump
+Sources: Mueller interested in questioning Trump

 Peter Carr, the Justice Department spokesman for the special counsel probe, declined to comment to the Post as did two attorneys for Trump.

 Flynn left the White House in February 2017 amid reports he misled Vice President Mike Pence about his conversations with Sergey Kislyak, who was the Russian ambassador to the US at the time.

-Flynn pleaded guilty in December to lying to the FBI about conversations with Kislyak and disclosed he was cooperating with the Mueller-led probe.
+Reports came shortly after Trump entered office that the US was investigating Flynn's calls with Kislyak.

+That news emerged in the wake of Flynn's ouster that Trump had known for two weeks that the Justice Department was concerned about Flynn's contact with Kislyak, and Flynn did not exit until days after the Post reported he discussed sanctions with Kislyak, a finding that directly contradicted Pence's prior claim.

 Comey was fired in early May, and soon after his ouster, it became public he had kept contemporaneous memos on meetings with the President, where he said Trump asked him to let go of an investigation into Flynn.